Joel is the kind of person, even though he is now over 60, who continues to experiment. "Some experiments are less painful than others."

 Theory of Illegal Hemp

-Theory or Conspiracy, either way, growing hemp became illegal to grow in the early 1930’s.
+Whether it is a theory or conspiracy, growing hemp became illegal to grow in the early 1930s.
 The story goes something like this:

-Back in day, during the presidency of Herbert Hoover, there was also two powerful,rich, and influential men, Dupont, of the chemical industry, and Hearst, of the paper and wood industries.
+Back in day, during the presidency of Herbert Hoover, there was also two powerful, rich, and influential men, Dupont, of the chemical industry, and Hearst, of the paper and wood industries.
 Dupont supplied the chemicals needed for Hearst to process his paper.
-And then, there was a third man, a man that Herbert Hoover created a position for, the Bureau of Narcotics, Harry Anslinger.
+And then, there was a third man, a man that Herbert Hoover created a position for in the Bureau of Narcotics, Harry Anslinger.
 All three played an important part of what happened next.

 What was taken away by generations before, is now being returned by the generation of today.